-Bromborough Eastham Urban Area has the greatest number of sites and provision with 51 sites (equating to over 77 hectares).
-However, the Rural Area has the greatest amount of provision per 1000 population with 2.24.
+Bromborough Eastham Urban Area has the greatest number of sites and provision with 50 sites (equating to over 74 hectares).
+However, the Rural Area has the greatest amount of provision per 1,000 population with 2.24.
 Heswall Urban Area has the lowest current provision with 0.15 hectares per 1000 population.

 Fields In Trust (FIT) suggests 0.60 hectares per 1,000 population as a guideline quantity standard.
-Wirral with 0.70 hectares per 1,000 population meets this suggested standard.
+Wirral with 0.71 hectares per 1,000 population meets this suggested standard.

 There is some variation of sites within this typology.
-For example, larger recreation grounds and playing fields serve a different purpose to smaller grassed areas and verges; often providing an extended range of opportunities for recreational and sporting activities due to their size.
+For example, larger recreation grounds and playing fields serve a different purpose to smaller grassed areas and verges; often providing an extended range of opportunities for recreational and sporting activities in addition to their public amenity due to their size and layout.

-Some playing fields and recreation grounds will be included both within this study and the Council's Playing Pitch Strategy (PPS).
-For example, a site may contain pitches available for community use outside of sport (i.e. a football pitch within a recreation ground may be used for match fixtures at certain times of the week whilst being available for wider community/recreational use at other times).
+Some playing fields and recreation grounds will be included both within this study and the Council's Playing Pitch and Outdoor Sport Strategy (PPOSS).
+For example, a site may contain pitches available for community use (i.e. a football pitch within a recreation ground may be used for match fixtures at certain times of the week whilst being available for wider community/recreational use at other times).
 These sites are covered by both studies to reflect the multi-functional role of such forms of provision.